No Personal Data Leaked In Ukraine Cyberattack: Security Services - UrduPoint

 'No Personal Data Leaked' In Ukraine Cyberattack: Security Services

-The Ukrainian security services said Friday that no personal data were leaked as a result of a massive cyberattack on key government websites, adding that a probe was underway
+The Ukrainian security services said Friday that no personal data were leaked in a massive cyberattack on key government websites, adding that several of them were already back online

-Kyiv, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2022 ) :The Ukrainian security services said Friday that no personal data were leaked as a result of a massive cyberattack on key government websites, adding that a probe was underway.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2022 ) :The Ukrainian security services said Friday that no personal data were leaked in a massive cyberattack on key government websites, adding that several of them were already back online.

 "The content of sites has not been changed and according to preliminary information no personal data was leaked," the SBU security service said in a statement.